mikehibm/AzureDirectUploader/README.md

 - Rename the 'private-example.config' file to 'private.config'.

-- Edit the private.config file and put your credential, account name, and container name etc.
+- Edit the private.config file and put your Azure Storage connection string, account name, and container name.

-- Open the solution with Visual Studio 2015 and run.
+- Open the solution with Visual Studio 2015 or higher and run.